Resources

 Although Bundesheer desert schemes exist (see next section), some vehicles operating in Afghanistan have used improvised camouflage like this PzH 2000 SPG which retains its NATO colors underneath.

 For decades, World War II clouded the Bundeswehr’s willingness to participate in military operations outside its borders but this gradually changed after the end of the Cold War with its involvement in peacekeeping operations in the former Yugoslavia.
-The Bundeswehr’s first major operation outside of Europe was in Afghanistan as part of the International Security Assistance Force (ISAF) where it was among the main contributors.
-The inappropriateness of the NATO scheme in the terrain of Central Asia resulted in the creation of various two- and three-tone schemes which were gradually introduced to the country’s ISAF contingents.
+The Bundeswehr’s first major operation outside of Europe was in Afghanistan as part of the German contingent (GECON) of the International Security Assistance Force (ISAF).
+The inappropriateness of the NATO scheme in the terrain of Central Asia resulted in the creation of five new Umtarnfarben ('camouflage') colors, optimized for desert and steppe environments, for the RAL-F9 palette.
+These were applied to GECON-ISAF vehicles beginning in 2003.
+Notably, these new paints were non-permanent and painted over the standard NATO colors.
 Given their striking appearance (certainly one of the most attractive desert schemes ever created), these schemes have also been used extensively on prototypes and display vehicles particularly at arms fairs, most likely for the purpose of attracting Middle Eastern clients.

-There is a variety of desert schemes have been observed which feature a combination of five colors in the military-specific RAL-F9 palette.
+A variety of two- and three-tone desert schemes have been observed which feature a combination of the five Umtarnfarben colors.
 All of them consist of a base color of either RAL 1039-F9 Sandbeige (Sand Beige) or RAL 1040-F9 Lehmbeige (Clay Beige).
-Both are sand yellows with the former having a creamier hue and the latter being slightly darker and yellower (there is some passing resemblance to British Portland Stone and Light Stone respectively).
-This base is paired with a disruptive pattern of RAL 8031-F9 Sandbraun (Sand Brown) which is darker but tends to fade into a desert pink.
+Both are sand yellows with the former having a creamier hue and the latter being slightly darker and yellower.
+This base is paired with a disruptive pattern of RAL 8031-F9 Sandbraun (Sand Brown) which is closer to a desert pink.
 The second disruptive color is known to vary and can either be RAL 7050-F9 Tarngrau (Camouflage Gray) or RAL 6040-F9 Helloliv (Light Olive).
-Tarngrau is a brownish Grey that combines very well with the other two colors while Helloliv is an olive green-brown which at least in the Afghan sun tends to look considerably greener.
+Tarngrau is a brownish grey that combines very well with the other two colors while Helloliv is an olive green-brown which at least in the Afghan sun tends to look considerably greener.
 Simpler two-color schemes have also been observed, these consisting of the Sandbeige/Lehmbeige base and either Sandbraun or Helloliv as the disruptive color.
 A few vehicles also appear to only carry the Sandbeige/Lehmbeige base.

 Paint guide: